valendinosaurus/brick-label-maker-issues/README.md

 # brick-label-maker-issues
-Repository for creating issues for LegoLabelMaker
+Repository for creating issues for BrickLabelMaker